StackVista/stackstate-docs/stackpacks/integrations/kubernetes.md

 * `status` (except for `Node`, `Pod` and `PersistentVolume` objects)
 {% endhint %}

-You can also see current [or past](../../use/stackstate-ui/timeline-time-travel.md#topology-time) YAML definition of the object in the ["Component properties"](../../getting_started#component-relation-details):
+You can also see the current [or past](../../use/stackstate-ui/timeline-time-travel.md#topology-time) YAML definition of the object in the [Component properties](/use/concepts/components.md#component-details-pane):

 ![Kubernetes Component properties](../../.gitbook/assets/k8s-component-properties-yaml.png)